alinex/node-ssh/README.md

 If users can connect to an external SSH server, they can create a SSH tunnel to forward a local port to a host and port reachable from the SSH server.

-This module enables you to open and control such tunnels from your script while they may be used also from external programs.
+This module enables you to open and control such remote connections from your script and use them for execution or tunneling.
+The tunnels may also be used from external commands.

+- configurable ssh connections
 - outgoing tunneling through SSH
-- pooling ssh connection for tunnels
+- pooling ssh connection
 - dynamic port forwarding using SOCKSv5 proxy
-- configurable by file

 > It is one of the modules of the [Alinex Namespace](https://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](https://alinex.github.io/develop).